nxion/sql-data-warehouse-project/README.md

 ## 💡 Alternatives Database Systems
 This portfolio project was based off using Microsoft SQL Server since it is a common industry standard.
 I will also be implementing in PostgreSQL, MariaDB, MySQL and Google BigQuery to showcase my adaptation of other database technologies.

+## 🦺 Project Expansion
+While not part of the original project.
+I thought of a AI powered chat interface that could query the data and action results using NLP and a simple chat interface.
+More to come...

 ---
 ## 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: